Manifolds with Boundary

 Definition: Smooth Coordinate Half-Ball

 Let \(M\) be a smooth manifold with boundary.
-A smooth coordinate half-ball is a coordinate half-ball \((U, \varphi)\) that is a smooth chart — that is, an element of the smooth structure — whose image is of the form \(B_r(x_0) \cap \mathbb{H}^n\) with \(x_0 \in \partial \mathbb{H}^n\).
+A smooth coordinate half-ball is a smooth chart \((U, \varphi)\), that is, an element of the smooth structure of \(M\), whose image is of the form \(B_r(x_0) \cap \mathbb{H}^n\) with \(x_0 \in \partial \mathbb{H}^n\).

 Definition: Regular Coordinate Half-Ball

-A subset \(B \subseteq M\) is a regular coordinate half-ball if there exist a smooth coordinate half-ball \(B'\) with \(\overline{B} \subseteq B'\), a smooth coordinate map \(\varphi : B' \to \mathbb{H}^n\), and radii \(r < r'\) with \(x_0 \in \partial \mathbb{H}^n\) such that \[ \varphi(B) = B_r(x_0) \cap \mathbb{H}^n, \qquad \varphi(\overline{B}) = \overline{B_r(x_0)} \cap \mathbb{H}^n, \qquad \varphi(B') = B_{r'}(x_0) \cap \mathbb{H}^n. \] This is the half-space analogue of a regular coordinate ball, and like its boundaryless counterpart it is precompact in \(M\).
+A subset \(B \subseteq M\) is a regular coordinate half-ball if there exist a smooth coordinate half-ball \(B'\) with \(\overline{B} \subseteq B'\), a smooth coordinate map \(\varphi : B' \to \mathbb{H}^n\), and radii \(r \lt r'\) with \(x_0 \in \partial \mathbb{H}^n\) such that \[ \varphi(B) = B_r(x_0) \cap \mathbb{H}^n, \quad \varphi(\overline{B}) = \overline{B_r(x_0)} \cap \mathbb{H}^n, \quad \varphi(B') = B_{r'}(x_0) \cap \mathbb{H}^n. \] This is the half-space analogue of a regular coordinate ball, and like its boundaryless counterpart it is precompact in \(M\).

-Finally, the basis result of the boundaryless theory persists.
-Just as every smooth manifold has a countable basis of regular coordinate balls, every smooth manifold with boundary has a countable basis consisting of regular coordinate balls at interior points and regular coordinate half-balls at boundary points.
-The proof is the smooth refinement of the topological basis result of the previous section, adapted exactly as the boundaryless basis-of-regular-balls argument was adapted from its topological predecessor: every chart in the construction is required to lie in the smooth structure, and at boundary points the half-ball model replaces the ball.
+The proof is the smooth refinement of the topological basis result of the previous section, adapted exactly as the boundaryless basis-of-regular-balls argument was adapted from its topological predecessor.
+Every chart in the construction is required to lie in the smooth structure, and at boundary points the half-ball model replaces the ball.
 We will not rewrite that argument here, since it differs from the one already given only by this substitution.

 Product and Smooth Invariance

 Two results close the theory.
-The first records how the boundary behaves under products; the second is the smooth counterpart of the invariance theorem stated earlier, and it is the technical high point of the page.
+The first records how the boundary behaves under products.
+The second is the smooth counterpart of the invariance theorem stated earlier, and it is the technical high point of the page.
 Where the topological invariance required the machinery of algebraic topology, the smooth invariance falls to the chain rule and a single fact about smooth maps with invertible derivative.

 Products